footprintanalytics/footprint-web/docs/troubleshooting-guide/datawarehouse.md

----
-title: Connecting to databases
----

-# Connecting to databases
+# Connecting to data warehouses with Metabase

 <div class='doc-toc' markdown=1>
 - [The data warehouse server is down](#server-down)